bormind/immutable-setter/README.md

 ```

 * object - plain javascript object.
 It will be treated as immutable.
-* keyPath - array of keys and indexes specifying path to the property to be deleted in the the objects hierarchy.
+* keyPath - array of keys and indexes specifying path to the property to be deleted in the objects hierarchy.

 * return - new object with new objects created along the keyPath if specified keyPath value was deleted.
 It returns original objects if value along keyPath was not found